Hope Hibbard: Early life and education

 Hibbard was born to parents Mary (né Scofield) Hibbard and Herbert Wade Hibbard in 1893.
 Her father worked as a mechanical engineering professor.

 Hibbard entered college at the University of Missouri, where she completed her undergraduate degree in zoology in 1916.
-She subsequently studied to earn her master's degree, also in zoology, from the University of Missouri in 1918.
+She subsequently earned her master's degree, also in zoology, from the University of Missouri in 1918.
 From there, she elected to complete her Ph.
-D in zoology from Bryn Mawr College while additionally serving as a demonstrator for Bryn Mawr's biology department until 1921.
-The doctoral research conducted her Ph.D. in zoology focused on the fertilization of sea urchin eggs.
+D in zoology at Bryn Mawr College while additionally serving as a demonstrator for Bryn Mawr's biology department until 1921.
+The doctoral research conducted for her Ph.D. in zoology focused on the fertilization of sea urchin eggs.

-After accepting a bachelor's degree, master's degree, and doctoral degree, Hibbard began her occupational journey as a professor at Elmira College.
+After completing her graduate studies, Hibbard began her occupational journey as a professor at Elmira College.
 She first served as an associate professor, remaining at Elmira for four years.
-In the year 1926, Hibbard was honored with the Sarah Berliner Fellowship, a one-year educational opportunity provided by the AAUW which allowed her to study and work as a labarotory preparateur at the University of Paris.
-During that time, Hibbard's laboratory position centered around comparative anatomy techniques, which allowed her to conduct research of her own.
+In the year 1926, Hibbard was honored with the Sarah Berliner Fellowship, a one-year educational opportunity provided by the AAUW which allowed her to study and work as a laboratory preparateur at the University of Paris.
+During that time, Hibbard's laboratory position centered on comparative anatomy techniques, which allowed her to conduct research of her own.
 After her fellowship ended, Hibbard was able to extend her European education for one more year with the support of the International Education Board.
-Her two years of education and research concerning the oogenesis of frog eggs consummated a doctorate of science from the Sorbonne.
+Her two years of education and research concerning the oogenesis of frog eggs earned a doctorate of science from the Sorbonne.